nghia-vo/sarepy/doc/source/toc/section2.rst

 ***************************************

-Occurrence of stripe artifacts (ring artifacts in reconstructed images) depending on a sample makes it challenging to design a generic approach to remove them.
+Occurrence of stripe artifacts (ring artifacts in reconstructed images) depending on a sample makes it difficult to find a generic approach for removing them.
 Furthermore, there are many types of stripe artifacts which may require different ways of treatment.
 The use of pre-processing techniques such as distortion correction or phase retrieval blurs and enlarges these stripes, making it even more challenging to clean them.
 It is important to understand physical causes of stripe artifacts and classify them.
 This helps to tackle the problem most efficiently.
-By comparing an intensity profile, which is the plot of measured intensities against angles, of a defective pixel with its adjacent non-defective pixel we can classify stripe artifacts into four different types.
+By comparing the intensity profile, which is the plot of measured intensities against angles, of a defective pixel with its adjacent non-defective pixel we can classify stripe artifacts into four different types.